StarRocks/starrocks/docs/en/quick_start/helm.md

 # StarRocks with Helm

-This tutorial covers:
+## Goals

+The goals of this quickstart are:

-- Deploying the StarRocks Kubernetes Operator and a StarRocks deployment with Helm
+- Deploy the StarRocks Kubernetes Operator and a StarRocks cluster with Helm
-- Loading two public datasets including basic transformation of the data
+- Configure a password for the StarRocks database user `root`
-- Analyzing the data with SELECT and JOIN
+- Provide for high-availability with three FEs and three BEs
+- Store metadata in persistent storage
-- Basic data transformation (the **T** in ETL)
+- Store data in persistent storage
+- Allow MySQL clients to connect from outside the Kubernetes cluster
+- Allow loading data from outside the Kubernetes cluster using Stream Load
+- Load some public datasets
+- Query the data

 :::tip
 The datasets and queries are the same as the ones used in the Basic Quick Start.
 The main difference here is deploying with Helm and the StarRocks Operator.